 Selfishly, I hope you and your partner will discover the joys of partner dance.
 It’s really got everything an activity could have: the chance to learn, to socialize, to exercise, to listen to music, to enjoy each other’s company at the same time that you enjoy the company of others.

-In dance, we often say that every dance is a 3-minute relationship – and that has implications for life-couples who decide to take up this hobby/sport/passion.
+We often say that every dance is a 3-minute relationship – and that has implications for life-couples who decide to take up this hobby/sport/passion.
 I hope this article gives you useful information and a lot to talk about together!

 UPDATE June 2016: An acquaintance who read this article brought my attention to these three excellent articles by marriage counselors who are also ballroom dancers.
 All good, thoughtful reads >>